noia-network/speedtest-go/README.md

 # speedtest-go
 ##### Command Line Interface and pure Go API to Test Internet Speed using [speedtest.net](http://www.speedtest.net/)
 You can speedtest 2x faster than [speedtest.net](http://www.speedtest.net/) with almost the same result.
-[See the experimental results.](https://github.com/showwin/speedtest-go#summary-of-experimental-results).

 This fork allows abstracts the implementation of the speed test to a package so it can be used by other go programs.